programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/collections/collections.md

 | Start | Time when a share becomes active.
 If not set, the enable is active immediately after saving. |
 | End | Time to when a release remains active.
 If not set, the enable is always active
 | Persistent | Mappings can be ignored with the * Ignore right-hand lines of superordinate folders * Declare your own releases.
 If you set * Persitent *, this setting can not be de-activated in subordinate folders even by this setting
 | Link to Share | For anonymous releases, a link will be displayed here.
-Click on `Goto` {.button} to try the link in a new browser window
+Click on <code class="button">Goto</code> to try the link in a new browser window
 | Right | Select the right here (see[Share])

 > NOTE: If you have the system right *root* or *allow_custom_enabled_in_preset_enabled_acl*, the[Rights](../../../rightsmanagement/#rights) are displayed in detail.